JOiiNT-LAB/abb_wrapper/README.md

 ### Set up Config File and launch your abb robot (e.g. Gofa)
 Navigate to abb_driver/config/gofa_cfg.yaml
-Modify the parameters based on your robot configuration (e.g. ip_robot, name_robot,task_robot, etc.)
+Modify the parameters based on your robot configuration (e.g. ip_robot, name_robot,task_robot, etc.).
+Note that the IP robot in the yaml has to be the same of the WAN port (**POLIMI Setup = 192.168.131.200**)

 Finally